eloots/Pi-Akka-Cluster/docs/display/display-installation-instuctions.md

 192.168.8.103 node-3
 ```
 Also you need to join the same WiFi network that PI Cluster is in.

+As next step you need to configure password-less login.
+Procedure is described [here](../Hypriot-OS-Course-Preparation-Instructions.md#Configure password-less login)

 ### Preparing SD cards with linux image